 While accommodation in the park itself is fairly basic, you could balance this with a stay at the Inn on Biltmore Estate in Asheville, which lies further south in North Carolina.
 Built and owned by the wealthy Vanderbilts — one of the country’s best-known socialite families during the Gilded Age — the estate’s 19th-century French Renaissance chateau is as ostentatious as a building could be.
-The extensive grounds are also worth exploring, particularly in autumn when they’re framed by bright foliage.
+The extensive grounds are also worth exploring, particularly in fall when they’re framed by bright foliage.

 Take a self-drive tour of Virginia’s Historic Triangle, including the early colonial settlements of Jamestown and Williamsburg.
 You could also head north to visit the Civil War battlefield at Gettysburg and spend time in Philadelphia.

 Historic railroad journeys and guided hikes through the Rocky Mountains

 The Rockies form a striking backdrop at any time of year.
 But, when fall arrives, their jagged, snow-dusted peaks contrast with the lemon-yellow aspens and flame-orange cottonwood trees that coat the foothills, and it becomes hard to put your camera away.

 I spent my teenage years living in Colorado, and fall holds some of my fondest memories.
 It’s much quieter than summer or winter ski season, so you can hike the many trails in relative solitude, staying in mountain towns such as Breckenridge, Vail and Aspen.